Kan-T-IT/QGIS-KICa-Doc/docs/user_guide_kic.md

 To use the Kan Imagery Catalog plugin, the first thing to do is to configure the credentials that will be used to connect to different image providers.

 #### Credentials UP42
 - At this point, we will proceed with configuring the credentials for UP42.
 To proceed, you need a username and password on the provider's platform.
-To sign up, you can visit [https://console.up42.com/log-in](https://console.up42.com/log-in).
+To sign up, you can visit <a href="https://console.up42.com/log-in" target="_blank">https://console.up42.com/log-in</a>.

 - Once you have enabled your user and loaded the first project, you can access the information required by the plugin to use it.